• Skip to primary navigation

 Beet on a fork.

-Serve the beets as a side dish or as a topping for a salad.
-They are excellent in grain salads or a rice pilaf.
+Make a salad or pilaf.
+Beets are excellent in grain salads or a rice pilaf.
 Once you try them, you’ll be imagining all sorts of ways to incorporate beets into your menu.

 FAQs